Peripheral Component Interconnect

+The first PCI specification was developed by Intel, but subsequent development of the standard became the responsibility of the PCI Special Interest Group (PCI-SIG).
 The first version of PCI found in retail desktop computers was a 32-bit bus using a 33 MHz bus clock and 5 V signaling, although the PCI 1.0 standard provided for a 64-bit variant as well.
 These have one locating notch in the card.
 Version 2.0 of the PCI standard introduced 3.3 V slots, physically distinguished by a flipped physical connector to prevent accidental insertion of 5 V cards.
 Universal cards, which can operate on either voltage, have two notches.
 Version 2.1 of the PCI standard introduced optional 66 MHz operation.
 A server-oriented variant of PCI, PCI Extended (PCI-X) operated at frequencies up to 133 MHz for PCI-X 1.0 and up to 533 MHz for PCI-X 2.0.
 An internal connector for laptop cards, called Mini PCI, was introduced in version 2.2 of the PCI specification.
-The PCI bus was also adopted for an external laptop connector standard – the CardBus.
-The first PCI specification was developed by Intel, but subsequent development of the standard became the responsibility of the PCI Special Interest Group (PCI-SIG).
+The PCI bus was also adopted as an external laptop connector standard – CardBus.

-PCI and PCI-X sometimes are referred to as either Parallel PCI or Conventional PCI to distinguish them technologically from their more recent successor PCI Express, which adopted a serial, lane-based architecture.
+PCI and PCI-X are sometimes referred to as either Parallel PCI or Conventional PCI to distinguish them technologically from their more recent successor PCI Express, which adopted a serial, lane-based architecture.
 PCI's heyday in the desktop computer market was approximately 1995 to 2005.
-PCI and PCI-X have become obsolete for most purposes and has largely disappeared from many other modern motherboards since 2013; however they are still common on some modern desktops As of 2020 for the purposes of backward compatibility and the relative low cost to produce.
-Another common modern application of parallel PCI is in industrial PCs, where many specialized expansion cards, used here, never transitioned to PCI Express, just as with some ISA cards.
+PCI and PCI-X have become obsolete for most purposes and have largely disappeared from many other modern motherboards since 2013; however they are still common on some modern desktops As of 2020 for the purposes of backward compatibility and the relative low cost to produce.
+Another common modern application of parallel PCI is in industrial PCs, where many specialized expansion cards, used here, never transitioned to PCI Express, just as some ISA cards never transitioned to PCI.
 Many kinds of devices formerly available on PCI expansion cards are now commonly integrated onto motherboards or available in USB and PCI Express versions.